sahilugale/ETH_QuantumHack2026/README.md

 The central research question is:
 > Does the quantum component help, and if so, why?

+Getting Started (How to Run)
+If you wish to re-run the experiments, generate new data, or test different seeds, you can set up the environment and execute the scripts directly.

+1. Environment Setup
+It is recommended to use a virtual environment.
+Install the necessary packages using the provided requirements.txt.

+# Create and activate a virtual environment
+python -m venv venv
+source venv/bin/activate  # On Windows: venv\Scripts\activate

+# Install dependencies
+pip install -r requirements.txt
+(Ensure that merlinquantum and torch are correctly installed for your hardware setup).

+2. Running the Experiments
+Navigate to the respective directories and execute the python files.
+Each script is self-contained, sets its own seeds, creates dynamic output folders, and generates the final aggregated plots.

+# Example: Run the classical parameter constant ratio test
+python submission/ratio_tests/QPINN_classical_params_const_ratio.py

+# Example: Run the frozen quantum ablation test
+python submission/ratio_tests/QPINN_freeze_total_params_const_ratio_test.py
 ---

 # Objectives & Implemented Methodology